Noxious weeds in King County

 Identify and learn about weeds and invasive plants

-- Photo guide and index to weed information pages - Look up specific weeds by picture, common name and scientific name to see more photos and learn about each weed's impacts, growth, control methods and identification.
+- Photo guide and index to weed information pages - Look up specific weeds to learn about each plant's impacts, growth, control methods and identification

-- Brochures and Publications - Download weed bulletins, brochures, slideshows and reports (publicaciónes en español)
+- Brochures and publications - Download weed fact sheets, brochures, slideshows and reports (publicaciónes en español)

 - Maps - view the spread of noxious weeds in King County - see where noxious weed infestations have been found near your location